tofighi/tutorials/elk7/README.md

 `chmod +x ./elk.sh`

-Finally, install Elastic Stack using the following command:
+Finally, install the Elastic Stack using the following command:

-./elk
+`./elk`